BCCDC-PHL/FluViewer/README.md

 1. **Assemble Contigs**: The normalized/downsampled reads are assembled de novo into contigs with the [spades](https://github.com/ablab/spades) assembler.

-2. **Blast Contigs**: The contigs are then aligned to a database of IAV reference sequences using [BLAST](http://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs).
+2. **BLAST Contigs**: The contigs are then aligned to a database of IAV reference sequences using [BLAST](http://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs).
 These alignments are used to trim contigs and roughly position them within their respective genome segment.

 3. **Scaffolding**: A multiple sequencing alignment is conducted on the trimmed/positioned contigs using [clustalw](http://www.clustal.org), generating scaffold sequences for each IAV genome segment.